 The Company operates and owns, franchises or has ownership in entities that own and operate restaurants under the KFC, Pizza Hut Casual Dining, Pizza Hut Home Service, East Dawning and Little Sheep concepts (collectively, the "Concepts").
 The operating results of these Concepts in China have historically been included in the China Division segment of YUM's Consolidated Financial Statements.
-Upon the separation of the Company from YUM, Yum!
-Restaurants Asia Pte.
-Ltd., a wholly-owned indirect subsidiary of YUM, and Yum Restaurants Consulting (Shanghai) Company Limited ("YCCL"), a wholly-owned indirect subsidiary of the Company, will enter into a 50-year master license agreement with automatic renewals for additional consecutive renewal terms of 50 years each, subject only to YCCL being in "good standing" and unless YCCL gives notice of its intent to not renew, for the exclusive right to use and sublicense the use of intellectual property owned by YUM and its subsidiaries for the development and operation of the KFC, Pizza Hut Casual Dining and Pizza Hut Home Services brands and their related marks and other intellectual property rights for restaurant services in China.
+Upon separation from YUM, the Company will enter into a 50-year master license agreement with automatic renewals for additional consecutive renewal terms of 50 years each, subject to certain conditions and unless one of the parties gives notice of its intent to not renew, for the exclusive right to use and sublicense the use of intellectual property owned by YUM for the development and operation of the KFC, Pizza Hut Casual Dining and Pizza Hut Home Services brands and their related marks and other intellectual property rights for restaurant services in China.
 In addition, subject to certain agreed-upon milestones, the Company has an exclusive license under the master license agreement to operate and develop Taco Bell restaurants and use the related marks in China.
-In exchange we will pay a license fee to YUM equal to 3% of the gross revenues from the operations of restaurants under those brands.
+In exchange we will pay a license fee to YUM equal to 3% of the net sales from the operations of those brands.
 We will continue to own the East Dawning and Little Sheep intellectual property and will pay no license fee related to these concepts.

-Completion of the transaction will be subject to certain conditions, including, among others, receiving final approval from YUM's board of directors, receipt of various regulatory approvals, receipt of opinions of YUM's external tax advisors with respect to certain tax matters, the effectiveness of filings related to public listing in the United States of America and applicable securities laws, and other terms and conditions as may be determined by YUM's board of directors.
+Completion of the transaction will be subject to certain conditions, including, among others, receiving final approval from YUM's Board of Directors, receipt of various regulatory approvals, receipt of an opinion of counsel with respect to certain tax matters, the effectiveness of filings related to public listing in the United States of America and applicable securities laws, and other terms and conditions as may be determined by the YUM's Board of Directors.
 The transaction is expected to be completed by the end of 2016 and is intended to qualify as a tax-free reorganization for U.S. federal income tax purposes.